RickApple/cconstruct/README.md

 ## TODO

-- On windows, when running created cconstruct binary from explorer it immediately closes, even on errors.
-It should remain open so the user can read the error and take action.
-If it generates succesfully it may close immediately.
 - external libs are currently specified from resulting project folder, but should be specified from config root folder
 - add description to cconstruct.h on how to build the initial version of the binary
 - Need to add support for setting Info.plist for MacOS and iOS